digiscot/digiscot-website/pages/participation/funding/faq.md

 ### 1. When is the deadline?

 We will stop accepting application forms at 5pm on 31st August.
-We will not be able to accept applications after this deadline - please leave plenty of time to fill in the form and ensure you are signed up to the Digital Participation Charter as we'd hate you to miss out.
+We will not be able to accept applications after this deadline - please leave plenty of time to fill in the form and ensure you are signed up to the [Digital Participation Charter](https://digitalparticipation.scot/sign-up) as we'd hate you to miss out.

 ### 2. Digital Participation Charter

 We're inviting organisations across Scotland to join a national movement to promote digital participation and basic digital skills.
-By undertaking work as part of the Charter Fund you will be expected to sign the Charter before submitting your application.
-If you have nto done this you will be unable to proceed with your application.
-You can read more on the Charter here.
+By undertaking work as part of the [Charter Fund](/participation/charter-fund/) you will be expected to sign the Charter before submitting your application.
+If you have not done this you will be unable to proceed with your application.
+[Read more on the Charter](https://digitalparticipation.scot/the-charter).

 ### 3. What questions will I be asked?

 You'll be asked to answer the following questions.
-If you feel supporting information is required to further evidence your project idea this can be emailed separately, with your Organisation and Project Name as the reference, to digital@scvo.org.uk following the submission of your application.
+If you feel supporting information is required to further evidence your project idea this can be emailed separately, with your Organisation and Project Name as the reference, to <a href="mailto:digital@scvo.org.uk">digital@scvo.org.uk</a> following the submission of your application.
 However, the application will be assessed primarily on the application form.
 You should make sure that every piece of information you would like considered as part of your application is within the form.

 **About Your Organisation**